mortezakowkabi/jcb-persian-documentation/015-Adding-Templates-and-Layouts-to-a-Site-View.md

 [00:01:50](https://www.youtube.com/watch?v=6VBbi3Rl2eY&t=00h01m50s)

-At the bottom of a Site View in JCB, you’ll find the **template snippet calls**, such as:
+At the bottom of a Site View in JCB, you'll find the **template snippet calls**, such as:

 ```php
 $this->loadTemplate('preacherpanel');